Hello Cambridge College Students,

 Academic writing has very particular structures and requirements.
 CC writing tutor Joel Krikorian will discuss the purpose and goals of academic writing, focusing on the thesis statement.
 A strong thesis statement is the backbone of an excellent academic essay, and this workshop will teach you how to create one.
 (Note: The requirements of academic writing can differ across countries.
 If you have done academic writing in another country, this workshop will be very helpful.)
 Joel’s workshops, focusing on academic writing and speaking, will be held every Saturday at 12 pm.
 Please email Leah.Barcan@cambridgecollege.edu with any questions.

 English Conversation Group with Charlie DiSilva

 Our English Conversation Group is designed to help English language learners practice conversational skills in a safe and structured environment.
-English Conversation Groups meet via Zoom every Thursday (except federal holidays).
+English Conversation Groups meet virtually via Zoom every Monday and Thursday (except federal holidays).
 There is no charge to attend, but registration is required.

 Good luck with your coursework this term!
 Do not hesitate to reach out if you have any questions.
 Remember that Cambridge College has many resources available to help you succeed.

 Tracy McLaughlin and your Student Success Team

 Cambridge College is committed to ensuring that its events, services, and facilities are accessible to persons with disabilities, under requirements from the ADA of 1990 and Section 504 of the Rehabilitation Act of 1973.
 If you need accommodations to help you access our events, services, or facilities, please contact the Office of Disability Support at firstname.lastname@example.org or 617-873-0614.